damienbod/AspNet6IdentityServer4AngularOidcFlows/README.md

 <a href="https://damienbod.com/2017/06/02/implementing-a-silent-token-renew-in-angular-for-the-openid-connect-implicit-flow/">Implementing a silent token renew in Angular for the OpenID Connect Implicit flow</a>

 <a href="https://damienbod.com/2017/06/11/openid-connect-session-management-an-angular-application-using-identityserver4/">OpenID Connect Session Management using an Angular application and IdentityServer4</a>

+## Older Posts which are no longer maintained

+<a href="http://damienbod.com/2015/11/08/oauth2-implicit-flow-with-angular-and-asp-net-5-identity-server/"> OAuth2 Implicit Flow with AngularJS and ASP.NET Core 2.1 IdentityServer4</a>

+<a href="http://damienbod.com/2016/02/26/angular-openid-connect-implicit-flow-with-identityserver4/">AngularJS OpenID Connect Implicit Flow with IdentityServer4</a>

+<a href="http://damienbod.com/2016/03/14/secure-file-download-using-identityserver4-angular2-and-asp-net-core/">Secure file download using IdentityServer4, Angular and ASP.NET Core</a>

 ## History